-It can be difficult to trust third-party copywriters to write for your company.
-Here are 9 things you can give a copywriter to ensure better content.
+It can be challenging to trust third-party copywriters to write for your company.
+Here are nine things you can give a copywriter to ensure better content.

-When I do an SEO campaign, I have an insatiable need for content.
-I try to set this expectation up-front with a new client.
-Almost always they tell me they can write whatever I need.
-Inevitably they are unable to keep up with how much content I need.
+I have an insatiable need for content when I do an SEO campaign.
+I try to set this expectation up front with a new client.
+Almost always, they tell me they can write whatever I need.
+Inevitably, they are unable to keep up with the amount of content I need.

 That is fine.
 I never expected my clients to be able to keep up with my (their) content needs.
-After all, they are busy managing their business or coordinating several marketing initiatives.
-I don’t expect them to be a writer, too.
+After all, they are busy managing their businesses or coordinating several marketing initiatives.
+I don’t expect them to be writers, either.

 That’s when I turn to my experienced team of writers.
-Over the years I’ve worked with dozens of different writers.
-Some were expensive.
-Some were cheap.
-Some were good.
-Some were bad.
-Just because they were expensive, doesn’t mean they were good.
+Over the years, I’ve worked with dozens of different writers.
+Some were expensive, some were cheap, some were good, and some were bad.
+Just because they were expensive doesn’t mean they were good.
 Some of the best writers I’ve worked with are often inexpensive.

 Though all this I’ve learned one truth about copywriters: crap in, crap out.

-If you tell the writer what you need and what you expect, you’ll get great content from them.
-If you don’t give them a lot to start from you won’t be happy with the result.
+If you tell the writer what you need and expect, they’ll produce great content.
+If you don’t give them much to start from, you won’t be happy with the result.

 So, what does a writer need to know to write for your company’s website?
 Here are several things you need to tell them.

 Copywriters are generalists.
 They need to be quick learners and good researchers.
-If you give them a good place to start they will take the time to understand it and produce something good.
-If you don’t give them a starting point, they will produce something boring and general.
+If you give them a good place to start, they will take the time to understand it and produce something good.
+They will make something boring and general if you don’t give them a starting point.

 Most writers work in terms of words.
 They usually charge by the word, too.
 You need to be clear upfront about your needs.

 I prefer longer content.
-I like no less than 800 words for each article.
+I like at least 800 words for each article.
 This is because:

-Set your expectation upfront.
+Set your expectations upfront.
 Your writer is balancing your needs with their other clients (sorry- it’s not an exclusive relationship).
 Learn from my experience: whenever I’ve set a soft deadline, I get burned.

-This might seem obvious but I always seem to find someone who thinks this should be for free.
+This might seem obvious, but I always find someone who thinks this should be free.
 The fact is, you’re hiring someone because you don’t have time to write it yourself.
 How much is your time worth?
-If you can get someone to write something for less than that, you’ve made a good trade.
+You’ve made a good trade if you can get someone to write something for less than that.

-While you might be able to negotiate a bulk-discount, don’t try to get a deal with the promise of future work.
-Your writer has bulls to pay, too, and they can’t pay them with your promise of “more to come.”
+While you might be able to negotiate a bulk discount, don’t try to get a deal with the promise of future work.
+Your writer has bills to pay, too, and they can’t pay them with your promise of “more to come.”

 Sometimes you’ll want the writer to speak for themselves.
-They can use their own name, experiences, and style.
-This is especially good when hiring an expert in your field to write for you.
+They can use their name, experiences, and style.
+This is especially good when hiring an expert to write for you.

-Other times you’ll want the writer to write on your behalf.
+Other times, you’ll want the writer to write on your behalf.
 Ghost writing is a legitimate practice.
-Do you really think Richard Branson writes his own blog?
+Do you think Richard Branson writes his blog?
 No- he’s got more important things to do.
 You do too.
 Don’t hesitate to hire someone to write for you.

 Some content might go on your website.
 Other articles might appear on other sites.
-Your writer needs to know this because it affects the conclusion of the article.
-For example, you can be completely and transparently self-promotional on your own website.
-When you publish on someone else’s blog, for instance, you probably have to be more neutral in tone.
+Your writer needs to know this because it affects the article’s conclusion.
+For example, you can be entirely and transparently self-promotional on your website.
+For instance, when you publish on someone else’s blog, you probably have to be more neutral in tone.

 A landing page is different than a blog post.
-For example, a landing page can be a hard sell with a in-your-face call to action.
-A blog post should be more educational and informational in nature.
-If you tell your writer how you’ll be using their content, they can adapt.
+For example, a landing page can be a hard sell with an in-your-face call to action.
+A blog post should be more educational and informational.
+Tell your writer how you’ll use their content, and they can adapt.

-This is the most difficult part of delegating your content to another writer.
+This is the most challenging part of delegating your content to another writer.
 Most companies have never thought of these things before.
 Here are some things you should consider before hiring a writer:

 Even if you give your writer all this information, sometimes clients can be unhappy.
-When I ask them what they don’t like about it, they can have a hard time putting it into words.
-That’s why I developed my second maxim to working with copywriters: just because it’s different, doesn’t make it wrong.
+When I ask them what they don’t like about it, they can have difficulty putting it into words.
+That’s why I developed my second maxim for working with copywriters: just because it’s different, doesn’t make it wrong.

 Remember your first job as a manager?
-Remember how terrible the people for whom you were responsible were at their job?
-Remember how difficult it was not to push them aside and just do it right, for them?
-When you start to hire a copywriter for your own content, you’ll have to go through this all over again.
+Remember how terrible the people you were responsible for were at their jobs?
+Remember how difficult it was not to push them aside and do it right, for them?
+When you hire a copywriter for your content, you’ll have to go through this all over again.
 Delegation is hard, but it’s the only way you’ll be able to produce enough content for your SEO campaign.
 I hope these guidelines help.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.